aditya-satope/BankChurnPrediction/README.md

 The competition presented a dataset featuring various customer attributes such as ID, CustomerId, Surname, CreditScore, Geography, Gender, Age, Tenure, Balance, and NumOfProd.
 Our mission was to predict whether a customer would decide to part ways with our services.

+You can find the dataset [here](https://www.kaggle.com/competitions/playground-series-s4e1/).

 ## What I learned?

 Now, let's shift gears from the amusing tone to a more determined discussion about the insights gained during this project:

 1. **Binning Methods:**
    Explored and implemented effective binning methods, specifically with age data.
-This technique involved categorizing ages into meaningful groups, proving valuable for refining model predictions. 🎩
+This technique involved categorizing ages into meaningful groups, proving valuable for refining model predictions.

 2. **Addressing Skewed Datasets:**
    Tackled the challenge of skewed data with a strategic approach.
 Employed techniques such as SMOTE, Resampling, and Stratified K-Fold to harmonize the data distribution and enhance model performance.